 Menopause and getting older in general can cause your resting metabolic rate to decline.
 This happens partially due to changes in body composition.
 As we age, we lose lean muscle and as a result our resting metabolism slows down.
 Therefore, if we do not make necessary lifestyle changes we can end up putting on weight.

-Here are 4 ways to prevent menopausal weight gain:
+Here are 4 tips on how to prevent weight gain during menopause:

 Exercise: As we get older, many of us are less active which means we will be burning less calories.
 To prevent weight gain and help with weight loss, move more!
 Incorporate some aerobic activity at least 3 times weekly, however 5-6x weekly is recommended (150 minutes weekly).
 You also want to add in some resistance and/or strength training.
 As we mentioned before, getting older results in muscle loss but if you strengthen and build muscle you will burn more calories because our muscle cells burn more than our fat cells.